Chan-dre-yi/Earnings-calls-search-engine/README.md

 &nbsp;

 ### 🔍 Key Features
-- 🔍 **Automatic Synonym Expansion:**
-  Each user keyword is matched against a curated synonym bank stored in MongoDB, enabling broader and more intelligent search coverage.
+- 🔍 **Automatic Synonym Expansion** – Each keyword is matched against a curated synonym bank, enabling more intelligent search coverage.

-- 🔍 **Text Cleaning & Segmentation:**
-  Transcripts are preprocessed to distinguish between Prepared Remarks and Q&A sections, ensuring high relevance in search results.
+- 🔍 **Text Cleaning & Segmentation** – Transcripts are preprocessed to distinguish between Prepared Remarks and Q&A sections, ensuring high relevance in search results.

-- 🔍 **Speaker Attribution:**
-  Each sentence is structured and tagged with the correct speaker name, enabling role-specific insights (e.g., CEO vs Analyst responses).
+- 🔍 **Speaker Attribution** – Each sentence is structured and tagged with the correct speaker name, enabling role-specific insights (e.g., CEO vs Analyst responses).

-- 🔍 **Contextual Search Results:**
-  Outputs are not just matches, but full-context segments that help users understand the meaning behind the mention.
+- 🔍 **Contextual Search Results** – Outputs are not just matches, but full-context segments that help users understand the meaning behind the mention.

-- 🔍 **Backend Storage:**
-  All transcripts and metadata are stored and indexed within MongoDB for fast, flexible querying.
+- 🔍 **Backend Storage** – All transcripts and metadata are stored and indexed within MongoDB for fast, flexible querying.

 &nbsp;